Tom Brady Interview Reveals Goals For Career, Life: ‘I Want To Inspire People’

 “Football is year-round for me.
 It’s a lot of thought, a lot of energy and emotion put into it, but I need to invest in them, too.
 My kids are 10, 8 and 5.
 They’re not getting younger, so I need to take time so I can be available to them, too…”

-This past offseason, Brady says that he has spent the last two to three months hanging out with his children and being available to them and that makes him believe that he will be “rejuvenated” as a player.
+This past offseason, Brady says that he has spent the last two to three months hanging out with his children and being available to them, and that makes him believe that he will be “rejuvenated” as a player.
 On his Instagram page, you can even see a few posts of the quality time he has been spending with his kids as of late, including one picture that he titled “daddy-day care,” where he watches as his kids jump off a rock display in their swimming pool.

 Later in the hour-long interview, Brady admits that playing at his age can be a challenge, especially when people are doubting him, but he still believes that this is a challenge that he can come out on top of.
-In his mind, Brady hopes to continue to play Football into his mid 40s.
+In his mind, Brady hopes to continue to play Football into his mid-40s.
 Previously, the oldest quarterback in NFL history was Steve DeBerg.
 According to Sports Illustrated, DeBerg played until he was 41-years-old.

 Brady noted that the TB12 Training Method helps him to perform at the highest level in what he calls part of the second career of his life.
 But in the meantime, he’s just a pro footballer who’s here to inspire people.